-Publicly traded companies are required by law to file certain forms with the Securities and Exchange Commission (SEC).
+Publicly traded companies are required by law to file certain forms with the Securities and Exchange Commission (SEC) as required by the Securities Exchange Act.
 Among them is Form S-8.

 What is Form S-8?

 The SEC wants businesses to go through this extra step for transparency.
-The reporting process is designed to provide investors with information about the securities.
+The reporting process is designed to provide investors with information about the securities including how the plan or shares are structured.
 Essentially, this step is in place to let the employees know more about the securities they've received as benefits.
 While there is some extra reporting associated with a Form S-8 filing, it's not intended to be a regulatory burden.

-Stocks are one example of the type of security reported on a Form S-8.
+Stocks are one example of the type of security reported on this registration statement.
 Companies must also issue S-8 forms for:

 - Employee bonuses